Dr. Ashley Murphy

 Mission Roles: SHERLOC Science Payload Uplink Lead, SHERLOC Campaign Implementation Representative, Documentarian

 Ashley Murphy's graduate research focused on identifying and characterizing microbial and mineralogical biosignatures in dolomitized carbonate rocks.
-She is currently a collaborator on the Mars 2020 SHERLOC instrument team and her role focuses on connecting fine-scale WATSON images and SHERLOC Raman data to other rover- and orbital-derived data to reconstruct the geologic history of Jezero crater, Mars.
+She is currently a collaborator on the Mars 2020 SHERLOC instrument team, and her role focuses on connecting fine-scale WATSON images and SHERLOC Raman data to other rover- and orbital-derived data to reconstruct the geologic history of Jezero crater, Mars.
 Ashley is also using terrestrial analogues and Raman spectroscopic studies to improve the interpretation of rover-derived data.
+Ashley's research focuses on Raman spectroscopy of minerals and organics, including organic carbon geothermometry.
+Ashley's current interests include analyzing microbialites, coals, minerals, and meteorites to better understand how structural and compositional differences, environmental settings, and excitation wavelength influence Raman spectra.